philpartyka/Data-Engineering-Capstone-Project/README.md

 This is my data engineering capstone project for the boot camp course offered by Per Scholas.
 The main goal of this project is to extra credit card transaction, cutomer, branch, and loan data from a dataset, clean it up, load it onto a database, provide analysis on the data, and building a front-end to interact with the data.

 ### Main objectives
-1. Extract data from 3 provided datasets.
+1. Extract data from 3 provided datasets, clean data, and load into a database.
 The datasets cover Credit Card Transactions, Bank Branch information, and Customer information.
+Tools used:
+   * PySpark for extracting and cleaning
+   * MySQL database

 requirements: